-- E. The site-specific FRA should be proportionate to the anticipated degree of flood risk and must demonstrate how flood risk will be managed and mitigated to ensure the development is safe from flooding and the impacts of climate change for its lifetime.
-This must include appropriate flood-resistant design and construction, incorporation of Sustainable Drainage Systems (SuDS), safe management of residual risk, and appropriate emergency planning. - F. Development proposals should incorporate SuDS unless there is clear evidence that this would be inappropriate.
-These must aim to achieve greenfield run-off rates and ensure that surface water run-off is managed as close to its source as possible. - G. Where greenfield run-off rates cannot be achieved, a payment in lieu will be secured to mitigate flood risk. - 18.21 Site Specific Flood Risk Assessments are required for all development proposals situated in Flood Zone 2 or 3 or in Zone 1 on sites that are greater than 1ha, that involve a change to a more vulnerable use class or are situated in an area identified as having critical drainage problems.
-The objectives of a site-specific flood risk assessment are to establish: - Whether a proposed development is likely to be affected by current or future flooding from any source; - Whether it will increase flood risk elsewhere; - Whether the measures proposed to deal with these effects and risks are appropriate; - The evidence for the local planning authority to apply (if necessary) the Sequential Test; and - Whether the development will be safe and pass the Exception Test, if applicable. - 18.22 As outlined in part E of the policy, site specific FRAs should be proportionate to the anticipated degree of flood risk.
-When preparing FRAs, regard should be had to the guidance set out on (83) which outlines the information that should the Council expects to be contained at three levels of the site specific FRA.
-These are; - 18.23 Level 1 Screening: to identify whether there are any flooding or surface water management issues related to a development site that may warrant further consideration. - 18.24 Level 2 Scoping: to be undertaken if the Level 1 FRA indicates that the site may lie within an area that is at risk of flooding, or the site may increase flood risk due to increased runoff. - 18.25 Level 3 Detailed Study: to be undertaken if a Level 2 FRA concludes that further quantitative analysis is required to assess flood risk issues related to the development site. - 18.26 The information provided in Table 6-2 indicates the information requirements in relation to demonstrating aspects of the FRA.

-18.27 SuDS Sustainable Drainage Systems (SuDS) mimic natural drainage processes to reduce the effect on the quality and quantity of run-off from developments and provide amenity and biodiversity benefits.
+- This must include appropriate flood-resistant design and construction, incorporation of Sustainable Drainage Systems (SuDS), safe management of residual risk, and appropriate emergency planning. - D. Development proposals should incorporate SuDS unless there is clear evidence that this would be inappropriate.
+These must aim to achieve greenfield run-off rates and ensure that surface water run-off is managed as close to its source as possible. - E. Where greenfield run-off rates cannot be achieved, a payment in lieu will be secured to mitigate flood risk. - 18.22 Site Specific Flood Risk Assessments are required for all development proposals situated in Flood Zone 2 or 3 or in Zone 1 on sites that are greater than 1ha, that involve a change to a more vulnerable use class or are situated in an area identified as having critical drainage problems.
+The objectives of a site-specific flood risk assessment are to establish: - Whether a proposed development is likely to be affected by current or future flooding from any source; - Whether it will increase flood risk elsewhere; - Whether the measures proposed to deal with these effects and risks are appropriate; - The evidence for the local planning authority to apply (if necessary) the Sequential Test; and - Whether the development will be safe and pass the Exception Test, if applicable. - 18.23 As outlined in the policy, site specific FRAs should be proportionate to the anticipated degree of flood risk.
+When preparing FRAs, regard should be had to the guidance set out on page 36-40, Strategic Flood Risk Assessment 1 which outlines the information that should the Council expects to be contained at three levels of the site specific FRA.
+These are: - Level 1 Screening: to identify whether there are any flooding or surface water management issues related to a development site that may warrant further consideration. - Level 2 Scoping: to be undertaken if the Level 1 FRA indicates that the site may lie within an area that is at risk of flooding, or the site may increase flood risk due to increased runoff. - Level 3 Detailed Study: to be undertaken if a Level 2 FRA concludes that further quantitative analysis is required to assess flood risk issues related to the development site. - 18.24 The information provided in Table 6-2 of the Strategic Flood Risk Assessment 1 indicates the information requirements in relation to demonstrating aspects of the FRA. - 18.25 SuDS Sustainable Drainage Systems (SuDS) mimic natural drainage processes to reduce the effect on the quality and quantity of run-off from developments and provide amenity and biodiversity benefits.
 When specifying SuDS, early consideration needs to be made of potential benefits and opportunities so that flood resistant design is able to deliver the best results.
 SuDS measures generally operate through infiltration and attenuation combined with slow conveyance.
-SuDS are designed to both manage the flood and pollution risks resulting from urban runoff and to contribute wherever possible to environmental enhancement and place making.
+SuDS are designed to both manage the flood and pollution risks resulting from urban runoff and to contribute wherever possible to environmental enhancement and placemaking.
 Further guidance on SuDS will be provided in the Green and Blue Spaces Supplementary Planning Document (SPD).